 Torbay BSAC is Branch No. 8 of the British Sub-Aqua Club, the governing body for sport diving in the UK.
 The branch was founded in 1954 and is currently based in Torquay Harbour, where the club has a compressor room and where the club dive boat is moored.
-There are currently around 40 members, of whom about 30 are full diving members.
+There are currently over 40 members, of whom about 30 are full diving members.
 Dives are arranged on several days every week (weather permitting), including evening dives in the Summer.
 Trips further afield, both in the Southwest and overseas are arranged from time to time (in 2019, 14 members joined a liveaboard in the southern Red Sea).
 The club meets socially every Wednesday evening at the Torquay Rugby Club facilities near the seafront to arrange the week’s dives.

 The club is managed on a voluntary basis by a Committee who are elected each year at the AGM, usually held around April.